danielorlando97/me-learning-english/1-homework.md

 A: Hi, Jennifer.
 How are you?
 \
-B: What's up?
-Antonio.
-I'm ok, you? // what's up? = Hello
+B: Hello Antonio.
+I'm ok, you?
 \
 A: So so.
 \